 - Legal services, such as help with green card or citizenship preparation;

 - Programs that aid family and community well-being including accessing homeless prevention services;

-- Provide other programming or services designed to meet school and community needs identified in the needs and assets assessment, that may also satisfy requirements in sections 3(F)(1)(c), 3(F)(1)(d), and 3(F)(1)(e).
+- Provide other programming or services designed to meet school and community needs identified in the needs and assets assessment, that may also satisfy requirements in sections 3(F)(1)(c), 3(F)(1)(d), and 3(F)(1)(e); and

-- Conduct an annual self-assessment based on information in Section 3(E) and make the results publicly available.
+- Publicly disclose the results of an annual self-assessment based on information in Section 3(E).

 - Required activities shall not be duplicative of existing programs and activities.

 ###### (H) APPROPRIATION OF FUNDS